ayktldg/favorite-cmd-commands/README.md

 ## cd

-User can change directory with `cd` command.
+Users can change the directory with the `cd` command.

 ```bash
 cd directoryName
 ```

-Also `cd ..` command change directory to parent directory.
+Also `cd ..` command changes directory to parent directory.